 - 1/4 tsp salt ($0.02)

-- Prepare the honey mustard sauce by stirring together the mayonnaise, Dijon, honey, garlic powder, paprika, salt, and some freshly cracked pepper (about 15 cranks of a pepper mill).
-Preheat the oven to 350 degrees.
+- Preheat the oven to 350ºF.
+Prepare the honey mustard sauce by stirring together the mayonnaise, Dijon, honey, garlic powder, paprika, salt, and freshly cracked black pepper.

 - Use a paper towel to dry off the surface of the pork chops, then season each side with a pinch of salt and freshly cracked pepper.
-Heat one tablespoon of vegetable oil in a heavy skillet over medium-high heat.
-When the skillet is hot add two pork chops at a time and cook until golden brown on each side (3-5 minutes).
-Place the browned pork chops in a casserole dish coated with non-stick spray.
+Heat one tablespoon of cooking oil in a heavy skillet over medium-high heat.
+When the skillet is very hot add two pork chops at a time and cook until golden brown on each side (3 minutes each side).
+Place the browned pork chops in a casserole dish (it's okay if they overlap slihtly).

-- Smear the honey mustard sauce over the surface of the pork chops in the casserole dish.
-Bake for 30 minutes in the preheated oven.
-Remove the chops from the oven, then set the oven to broil.
-Move the oven rack so that the surface of the chops will be about 6 inches from the broiler.
-Broil the chops for 3-5 minutes or until the surface is golden brown and bubbly.
+- Smear the honey mustard sauce over both sides of the pork chops in the casserole dish.
+Bake for about 30 minutes for 1-inch thick chops, about 20 minutes for ¾-inch thick chops, or until the internal temperature reaches 145ºF.
+To achieve more browning, switch the oven to broil and broil the chops for 3-5 minutes or until the surface is golden brown and bubbly.
 Serve hot.

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.